vksco/react-zero-downtime-build/README.md

 ```

 This will:
+- Install the package (if not already installed)
 - Create `rzd.config.js` in your project root
 - Update your `package.json` build script to use `rzd-build`
 - Backup your original build script as `build:original`